WorldVistA/docker-vista/README.md

 An example build command:

-    docker build --build-arg flags="-y -b -e -m -q -s" --build-arg instance="osehra" -t osehrapip .
+    docker build --build-arg flags="-y -b -e -m -q -s" --build-arg instance="osehra" -t osehraocto .

 #### Docker run Command Line flags

-SQL Mapping uses POSIX message passing to perform certain operations and the Linux defaults are too small for operation.
-The following command line arguments are used to increase the size of the POSIX message passing parameters to support the SQL Mapping tool.

-    --sysctl kernel.msgmax=1048700
-    --sysctl kernel.msgmnb=65536000

 There is also an additional port that needs to be forwarded from the Host to the Guest:

-    -p 61012:61012 -p 8081:8081
+    -p 1338:1338

 example docker run command:

-    docker run -p 9430:9430 -p 8001:8001 -p 2223:22 -p 61012:61012 -p 8081:8081 -d -P --sysctl kernel.msgmax=1048700 --sysctl kernel.msgmnb=65536000 --name=osehra osehrapip
+    docker run -p 9430:9430 -p 8001:8001 -p 2223:22 -p 1338:1338 -d -P --name=osehra osehraocto

 #### Mapping FileMan Files

-Since PIP has specific environment setup that is outside the normal from VistA it isn't integrated into the "normal" environemnt and must be ran using a helper script that sets up several environment variables for C Call-Outs and configuration.

-    pip/dm
+All FileMan files are automatically mapped when the container is built.
+If you need to re-run the mapping at any point you can run the following commands:

 To map individual files:

-    OSEHRA>D MAPFM^KBBOSQL(FileNumber)
+    OSEHRA>D MAPONE^%YDBOCTOVISTAM("/path/for/ddl.sql",FileNumber)

 Replace FileNumber with a valid parent File Number like 200 (NEW PERSON) or 2 (PATIENT)

-    OSEHRA>D MAPFM^KBBOSQL(200)
+    OSEHRA>D MAPFM^%YDBOCTOVISTAM("vista-200.sql",200)

 Mapping all FileMan files can be accomplished by running:

-    OSEHRA>D MAPALL^KBBOSQL

-Note: This will corrupt certain tables in DATA-QWIK.
-See PIP issue: https://github.com/YottaDB/PIP/issues/72

-If you don't use the above script errors in the M routine will be reported such as

-    OSEHRA>D MAPFM^KBBOSQL(200)
-    %GTM-E-UNDEF, Undefined local variable: QUIT
-    At M source location CREATEMAP+19^KBBOSQL

-or

-    OSEHRA>D MAPFM^KBBOSQL(200)
+    OSEHRA>D MAPALL^%YDBOCTOVISTAM("/path/for/ddl.sql")
-    %GTM-E-UNDEF, Undefined local variable: PARENT
-    At M source location GETPARENTS+1^KBBOSQL

-## Roll-and-Scroll Access for non Caché installs

-1) Tied VistA user:

-    ssh osehratied@localhost -p 2222 # subsitute worldvistatied or vxvistatied if you used one of those images

-password tied

-2) Programmer VistA user:

-    ssh osehraprog@localhost -p 2222 # subsitute worldvistaprog or vxvistaprog if you used one of those images

-password: prog

-3) Root access:

-    ssh root@localhost -p 2222

-password: docker

-## VistA Access/Verify codes for non Caché installs

-OSEHRA VistA:

-Regular doctor:
-Access Code: FakeDoc1
-Verify Code: 1Doc!@#$

-System Manager:
-Access Code: SM1234
-Verify Code: SM1234!!!

-WorldVistA:

-Displayed in the VistA greeting message

-vxVistA:

-Displayed in the VistA greeting message
+Then load it using the octo command line tool:

+    octo -f /path/for/ddl.sql

-## QEWD passwords for non Caché installs
+### QEWD passwords for non Caché installs

-Monitor:
-keepThisSecret!
+Monitor: keepThisSecret!

-## Tests
+### Tests
 Deployment tests are written using [bats](https://github.com/sstephenson/bats) The tests make sure that deployment directories, scripts, RPC Broker, VistALink are all working and how they should be.